technomancy/calandria/Readme.md

 a single block to stand on; you can build a ship out from there.

 In order to start using the OS, you'll need to place a server block first.
-Then place a secure digiterm near it.
+Then place a terminal near it.
 Connect them with digilines, and then right-click on the term.
 For now enter any random thing as the channel, then wait a second and right-click again.
 At that point you can enter commands in the bottom and hit submit.
 Output